benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 == TO DO ==

-* Currently, only one form can be used
+* Currently, only one form can be used (let me know if this isn't enough!)
+* The URL could be detected (find all articles containing a contact form, and propose them in a select box)
 * Add script to the plugin, instead of adding it in the contact form?
 So as to be able to update it?